 “The Oregon Forest Practice Laws are among the strictest forest practice laws in the nation…Forest landowners who conscientiously in good faith, conduct operations in the woods in accordance with best management practices currently in effect and compliance with the Forest Practices Act, do strive to protect soil and water quality.”
 (0055 – Barbara Eigner)

-DEQ Response: DEQ has, and plans to continue relying on the Forest Practices Act partners to address pollution from forest lands.
+DEQ Response: DEQ appreciates efforts made by forest landowners to protect soil and water quality.
+DEQ has, and plans to continue relying on the Forest Practices Act partners to address pollution from forest lands.
 DEQ plans to continue to work with ODF in order to meet TMDL load allocations and water quality standards.

 No changes were made to the proposed rules in response to these comments.